veepee-oss/Vp.FSharp.Sql/README.md

 ## 🦮 Null Helpers

-Again, this is all about passing the relevant parameters to the underlying core.
+Again, we can create another module and the rest is all about passing the relevant parameters to the underlying core functions.

 ```fsharp
 [<RequireQualifiedAccess>]